lily4412/Projects/README.md

 ## Projects ##

--This folder contains practice projects built from various learning resources including online tutorials, coding platforms, documentation, and real-world problem statements.
+- Contains hands-on practice projects from various learning resources
+- Includes tutorials, coding platforms, documentation, and real-world problems
--Each project is designed to reinforce concepts, improve problem-solving skills, and gain hands-on experience with different technologies and frameworks.
--The projects may range from beginner-level to advanced and cover areas like web development, data structures and algorithms, app development, and more.
+- Covers a wide range of topics like:
+  - Web development
+  - App development
+  - Data Structures & Algorithms
+  - AI/ML (if applicable)
+- Projects range from beginner to advanced levels
+- Aims to reinforce concepts and boost practical coding skills
+- Helps in understanding real-world application of technologies and frameworks